Jay-tech456/CMPE-202-PHP-Project-Skeleton/README.md

     https://www.docker.com/products/docker-desktop/

 Step 2: Build the Docker Container
-Using your terminal or command prompt, navigate to the directory containing your Dockerfile:
+Using your terminal or command prompt, navigate to the directory containing the docker file:
  <br>
     docker build -t run-php-application .

+ <br> (I personally use Bash in VS code)

 Step 3: Run the Docker Image
-Once the Docker image is successfully built, run it using the following command to run it:
+Once the Docker image is successfully built, run it using the following command:
   <br>
     docker run -p 3000:3000 run-php-application